drodriguezSRL/App_rep_template/AppName/README.md

-# CFP
+# NewApp
-Cash Flow Prediction tool
+New app structure template